Ryerson Holding (RYI) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the metal products distributor and processor had gained 7.18% over the past month.
-This has outpaced the Basic Materials sector's gain of 3.91% and the S&P 500's gain of 3.18% in that time.
+Coming into today, shares of the metal products distributor and processor had gained 10.6% in the past month.
+In that same time, the Basic Materials sector gained 2.68%, while the S&P 500 gained 3.39%.

-Investors will be hoping for strength from Ryerson Holding as it approaches its next earnings release, which is expected to be July 31, 2023.
-In that report, analysts expect Ryerson Holding to post earnings of $1.30 per share.
-This would mark a year-over-year decline of 75.52%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.38 billion, down 20.9% from the year-ago period.
+Wall Street will be looking for positivity from Ryerson Holding as it approaches its next earnings report date.
+This is expected to be July 31, 2023.
+On that day, Ryerson Holding is projected to report earnings of $1.30 per share, which would represent a year-over-year decline of 75.52%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.38 billion, down 20.9% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.70 per share and revenue of $5.14 billion, which would represent changes of -64.9% and -18.73%, respectively, from the prior year.
+RYI's full-year Zacks Consensus Estimates are calling for earnings of $3.70 per share and revenue of $5.14 billion.
+These results would represent year-over-year changes of -64.9% and -18.73%, respectively.

 Any recent changes to analyst estimates for Ryerson Holding should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Ryerson Holding is holding a Zacks Rank of #3 (Hold) right now.
+Ryerson Holding is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Ryerson Holding is holding a Forward P/E ratio of 11.45.
-This represents a premium compared to its industry's average Forward P/E of 9.21.
+Investors should also note Ryerson Holding's current valuation metrics, including its Forward P/E ratio of 11.76.
+This represents a premium compared to its industry's average Forward P/E of 9.34.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report